Murray v. Medical Board of California, et al.

 Action for writ of mandate

-Respondents asserted that Petitioner’s claims were not ripe for review due to lack of finality and “failure to exhaust administrative remedies,” among other points of demurrer and defense.
+Respondents asserted that Petitioner’s claims were not ripe for review due to lack of finality and “failure to exhaust administrative remedies,” among other defenses.
 See Case No.: BS158575 in the court's register of actions.

 This petition for mandamus asks the court to command the Medical Board to release all information in their possession regarding Audrey Bevan Murray’s medical condition, treatment, and the circumstances and cause(s) of her death.
 Filed in the Superior Court of Los Angeles under Cal.
 Code Civ.
 Proc. § 1085 (“traditional mandate”).